 The Gladys W. Cole Memorial Research Award supports research in geomorphology of semiarid and arid terrains in the United States and Mexico.
 The W. Storrs Cole Memorial Research Award supports research in invertebrate micropaleontology.
 Both awards will be given each year to GSA Members or Fellows between 30 and 65 years of age who have published one or more significant papers in geomorphology or invertebrate micropaleontology, respectively.

 Looking for funding to support your desert studies?
 The Farouk El-Baz Student Research Award may be your resource.
 Applicants must be either in their senior year of their undergraduate studies, or at the Masters or Ph.D. level.

 The GeoCorps™ America program is a great way to gain field experience!
-The program places GSA members in temporary paid positions during the summer (and now also in the fall/winter) across the U.S. to assist the National Park Service, USDA Forest Service, and the Bureau of Land Management with geoscience projects, including topics in paleontology, hydrogeology, glaciology, mapping and GIS, education, and geohazards.
+The program places GSA members in paid, short-term volunteer positions during the summer (and now also in the fall/winter) across the U.S. to assist the National Park Service, USDA Forest Service, and the Bureau of Land Management with geoscience projects, including topics in paleontology, hydrogeology, glaciology, mapping and GIS, education, and geohazards.
 Summer 2015 positions will be posted on 1 December 2014; the application deadline is 3 February 2015.

 Join a GeoVentures trip for a week of field exploration of one of the Earth's most active volcanoes - Kilauea on the Big Island of Hawaii.
-Two trips are available in 2014—one in February and then in July/August.
 These field trips enable you to test your skills in the field, learn about volcanic activity and see a wide range of volcanic processes close at hand.
 Trip Dates: 5-14 February 2015

 If any of your classmates or colleagues might be interested in these programs or GSA membership, please direct them to this webpage.